 Germans are obsessed with spargel (white asparagus).
 It is on every menu, every grocery store, and devotees plan trips to the farms where it is grown.
 Join the happy hordes to eat the "king of vegetables" at its source.

-The states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions, with the city of Beelitz claiming the north-eastern title.
-Each place claims to grow the best Spargel, but the only way to know for sure is to tour them all.
+The states of Baden-Württemberg and Lower Saxony are two of the most important asparagus growing regions.
+Every stand claims to grow the best Spargel, but the only way to know for sure is to tour them all.

 When: April - June 24th